 Improve Your Car to Increase Fuel Mileage

 There are a lot of little things you can do to your car that will help improve gas mileage.
-The best part is, most of them are part of routine maintenance and should be done anyway.
+The best part is, most of them are part of routine maintenance and should be done anyway as will help maintain the value of your car.

 Remove excess weight.
 No, I’m not talking about your mother-in-law!
 Get rid of things you don’t need to haul around.
 An additional 100 pounds of weight uses up to an additional 2-4% more gas.
 Extra weight equals extra fuel!